DonSnyd/PortfolioSite/src/content/pages/about.md

 ## Mentoring

 I am currently directing our graduate student’s reading program for undergraduates.
 I run my own reading group, often based on my research.
-Reach out to me if you are interested in participating.
+[Look here](/PortfolioSite/mentoring) if you are interested in participating.

 ### Education

 As an undergraduate, I got an Honors B.S. in Math and a B.S.
 Physics at the University of Rochester, while also minoring in Music.
 I’ve received my Master of Arts in Mathematics, also from the University of Rochester.

+## Music

+I've played the viola since I was young, and continue playing in orchestras around Rochester.
+In my time at UR, I've been an active member of the Music Department on the River Campus and participated in opportunities at Eastman.

+I was fortunate enough to also be given the chance to be an Assistant Conductor for the University of Rochester Orchestras, conducting multiple times in concerts and rehearsals.

+For many years, I was also the Head librarian and took care of many related administrative duties.

+I am relatively new to the conducting end of things, but if you are curious in what I've done, feel free to reach out!